Errors and Warnings¶

 ....

-¶ This error indicates that the code is using a Verilog language construct that is not yet supported in Verilator.
-See the Limitations chapter.
+¶ This error indicates that the code uses a Verilog language construct that is not yet supported in Verilator.
+See also Language Limitations.

 -